CER-REC/esa-data-bank_banque-donnees-ees/berdi/Section_05_VEC_Labeling_for_Tables/readme.md

 ## Description of the folder structure

-1. `01_creating_index_file_with_vecs_vscs.ipynb:` This file contains the funtions to download the PDF documents and to extract the features from each page of a PDF file.
-The ouput from this jupyter notebook file is a CSV containing all the extracted features

-2. `02_keywords_to_labels.ipynb:` This file takes feature CSV as input and classify whether a PDF page is an alignment sheet or not by using the best performing classifier that we saved in repo [models](https://github.com/CER-REC/esa-data-bank_banque-donnees-ees/tree/master/models).
-The later section of this jupyter notebook file contains the functions to extract and assign the titles for alignment sheets
+1. `01_creating_index_file_with_vecs_vscs.ipynb:` In order to label VECs and VSCs with each of the table, first we need to extract the text from each of these tables.
+This jupyter notebook extracts the contents of the CSV file from the `csvs` table that we created in [Section_02_DB_setup_and_CSVs_extraction](https://github.com/CER-REC/esa-data-bank_banque-donnees-ees/tree/master/berdi/Section_02_DB_setup_and_CSVs_extraction) and save it in a tab-separated file named `esa_csvs_raw.txt`.
+The length of the extracted text is then trimmed to only include 30,000 characters due to excel cell character limit of 32,767 characters

+2. `keywords.py`:

+3. `02_keywords_to_labels.ipynb:` This jupyter notebook look for VECs and VSCs keywords, saved in the file

-3. `03_labeling_figs_align_sheets.ipynb:`
+4. `03_labeling_figs_align_sheets.ipynb:`

 ## How to use the files in this repo?